-The main goal of this study was to analyse the performance of the deployment of 5G edge network in order to understand the advantages and disadvantages of the different architecture scenarios for the multiple use cases accounted on this work.
-The model was developed to receive the LTE network characteristics as the input along with the use case under study and export results for the critical parameters that influence the performance of the network, as the latency, capacity, and cost for the different network architectures of the 5G edge network.
+The main goal of this thesis was to analyse the performance of the deployment of 5G edge networking in order to understand the advantages and disadvantages of the different architecture scenarios for the multiple use cases accounted for in this work.
+The model was developed to have the LTE network characteristics as the input along with the use cases under study and provide results for the critical parameters that influence the performance of the network, as latency, capacity, and cost for the different network architectures of the 5G edge network.

-In Chapter 1 it is presented a brief overview of the current state of the mobile communication systems, giving emphasis to the necessity of the transition from the 4G network to the 5G network.
-The main benefits of the 5G network capabilities are explained, as well as the motivation for the present work, considering the study of the different C-RAN architectures is key to optimise the network for each service.
+In Chapter 1, one presents a brief overview of the current status of mobile communication systems, giving emphasis to the need of the transition from the 4G network to the 5G one.
+The main benefits of the 5G network capabilities are explained, as well as the motivation for the present work, considering that the study of the different C-RAN architectures is key to optimise the network for each service.

 Chapter 2 gives an overview of the main background essential to better understand the thesis.
 The Non-Standalone architecture of 5G is presented since the first wave of 5G networks will be supported by existing 4G infrastructures.
-Next, one does an overview of the new radio interface of the network, presenting a comparison between the technologies of the 5G NR with the 4G radio interface.
-5G is a service-oriented network, which means the resources provided by the network are adapted for the QoS and QoE demanded by each use case in real time.
-To understand the fundamental technologies on the implementation of a flexible network some virtualisation technologies are presented, including cloud networking, SDN, and NFV which are essential to create a Network Slicing environment specific for the required demand.
-The structure of the C-RAN and the advantages of this approach are described, and a subsection of the chapter is reserved to explain the basic aspects of Edge Networking on the 5G network and comparing them with the existing 4G C-RAN, providing the main architecture option available on the new 5G C-RAN that will be analysed in this thesis, giving emphasis to the MEC technology implemented in 5G networks.
-This chapter also includes a list of base station uplink and downlink functions, that will be divided between the RU, DU and CU nodes of the 5G C-RAN.
-A description of the 5G services and applications, dividing those into three services types: the eMBB services require extremely high data rates, low-latency and reliable broadband access over a high user density; the mMTC requires wireless connectivity for millions of devices worldwide, with scalable connectivity and high energy efficiency devices; the URLLC services uses ultra-reliable low-latency and resilient communication links primary between machines.
-The performance parameters demanded by the network for each specific service type are presented, which are essential to provide users with the high expected QoE and reliability required on the sensitive 5G new use cases.
+Next, one gives an overview of the new radio interface of the network, presenting a comparison between the technologies of 5G NR with the 4G radio interface.
+5G is a serviceoriented network, which means the resources provided by the network are adapted to the QoS and QoE demanded by each use case in real time.
+To understand the fundamental technologies in the implementation of a flexible network some technologies are presented, including cloud networking, SDN, virtualisation and NFV, which are essential to create a Network Slicing environment specific for the required demand.
+The structure of C-RAN and the advantages of this approach are described, and a subsection of the chapter is reserved to explain the basic aspects of Edge Networking on the 5G network and compare them with the existing 4G C-RAN, providing the main architecture option available on the new 5G C-RAN that is analysed in this thesis, giving emphasis to the MEC technology implemented in 5G networks.
+This chapter also includes a list of base station UL and DL functions, that are divided between the RU, DU and CU nodes of the 5G C-RAN.
+A description of the 5G services and applications is presented, dividing those into three services types: eMBB, requiring extremely high data rates, low-latency and reliable broadband access over a high user density; mMTC, requiring wireless connectivity for millions of devices worldwide, with scalable connectivity and high energy efficiency devices; URLLC, using ultra-reliable low-latency and resilient communication links primary between machines.
+The performance parameters demanded by the network for each specific service type are presented, which are essential to provide users with the high expected QoE and reliability required in sensitive 5G new use cases.
 The state of the art is present at the end, summarising the most relevant work related to this thesis.